imbrandonj/humaita-mock/README.md

   - Enabled home page section buttons to scroll users to the correct section ID on `adults-bjj.html`.
   - Adjusted anchor scrolling offsets to account for fixed header height.
   _Why: These changes ensure consistent navigation, cleaner design, and reduce friction when moving through the site._

 ---

+## Next Steps

+- Refine the **Adults BJJ** page:
+  - Evaluate the purpose of the “Advanced Program” section.
+Consider splitting the existing “Curriculum” and “Sport BJJ” sections for clarity.
+  - Add a dedicated “Facility” section showcasing training space and amenities.
+  - Expand on “A Huge Adults Program” with specific details — number of students, presence of law enforcement, program history, and community legacy.
+  - Improve the “Reasons for Women” section by revising language, removing redundancy (e.g., repeated terms like "self-confidence").
+  - Consider rewriting the “Kids BJJ” section entirely, emphasizing storytelling and keeping impactful quotes.

+- Create a dedicated **Competition Team** page:
+  - Highlight the modern competitive success and camaraderie of the team.
+  - Feature recent media/photos and mention training times such as **Sunday Competition Practice**.

+- Awaiting final image selections from the client to apply explicit width and height for improved CLS and Accessibility.
+- Finalize caching policy for static assets via `vercel.json` for repeat-visit performance gains.
+- Add CSP, COOP, and XFO headers to further improve Best Practices compliance and browser security.

+_These refinements will be implemented after client approval to maximize compliance with modern web standards._

+---